Share:

 Telly is offering free TVs

-In today’s rapidly evolving advertising industry, new methods are emerging to adapt to consumer behavior and take advantage of technological advancements.
+New methods continue to emerge to adapt to consumer behavior and to take advantage of technological advancements.
 One such innovation is Telly, a startup that has quickly gained prominence by offering a free smart TV to the first 500,000 users who sign up.
 Founded by Ilya Pozin, the creator of Pluto TV, and backed by performance TV platform MNTN, Telly has strategically leveraged free hardware to collect valuable personal data from its users.

 Telly’s business model revolves around monetizing the TV giveaways through targeted ad sales based on the wealth of user data collected.
 This approach highlights the evolving relationship between individuals, technology, and the increasingly valuable asset of personal data.
 The overwhelming response of over 100,000 signups within 36 hours demonstrates that consumers are willing to make this trade-off.